WillForan/gitManager/readme.markdown

 * (-n) make bare repository on a remote host
 * (-n) add it as a remote origin
+* (-n) add hook on remote to send xmpp (TODO: configurabe user@host)
 * (-n or -l) adds local commit hook to push to origin
-* (-n) add hook on remote to send xmpp (TODO: configurabe user@host)
+* (-n or -l) adds bare repo and localdir to watch list
 * (-g or -G)
 	- (-g) create github repo
 	- (-g or -G) add github remote origin to bare repo